sravan9097/sravanportfolio/src/content/case-studies/bc-experience.md

 I then created a **site map** that organized the app into a logical, minimal structure.
 This ensured intuitive navigation and a consistent mental model for all users.

-The most important flow—**the daily check-in**—was mapped in detail.
+The most important flow - **the daily check-in** - was mapped in detail.
 It had to be frictionless, so engineers could complete their update in minutes while managers gained instant visibility.
 Through multiple iterations, I refined the flow to minimize steps and highlight only the essentials.

 <div data-carousel="process-artifacts"></div>

 ### Wireframing & Prototyping

 Once the structure was validated, I moved into low-fidelity wireframes using Figma.
-The focus was simplicity—clear layout, minimal input, and predictable navigation.
+The focus was simplicity: clear layout, minimal input, and predictable navigation.
 Early prototypes were tested internally, leading to valuable feedback about interaction patterns and terminology.

 Iterations focused on: